AxharKhan/csvtomysql/README.md

 A web app developed with beego framework using ORM that takes *.csv file and uploads them into a mysql database.

 ## Usage
+1. Clone the Repo.
-Use the following docker command in the repository directory.
+2. Use the following docker command in the repository directory.
     `docker compose up`

 ## References
 [Golang Basics](https://www.w3adda.com/golang-tutorial)